salmi3d/pure-quiz/README.md

 # 🔠 pure-quiz

-Quiz service with authentication and builder based on React, Redux and Firebase
+Quiz service with authentication and builder is built with React, Redux and Firebase

 ## Demo